-Budget tip: Explore the busts of Australian Prime Ministers within Ballarat Botanical Gardens; then wander around beautiful Lake Wendouree.
+Budget tip: Explore the busts of Australian Prime Ministers within Ballarat Botanical Gardens, then wander around beautiful Lake Wendouree.

 Best rainy-day attraction: Relive stories from the sea at Queenscliffe Maritime Museum.

-Underrated attraction: Not completely off radar but Fort Queenscliff Museum is so compelling it really should receive more attention.
+Underrated attraction: Not completely off radar but Fort Queenscliff museum is so compelling it really should receive more attention.

-Budget tip: Wander through Castlemaine Botanic Gardens.
-Oh, those elms.
+Budget tip: Wander through Castlemaine Botanical Gardens.